corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 **DeleteGroupFlow arguments**:

-- `groupId` ID of group to be deleted
+- `groupId`: ID of group to be deleted.
-- `notary` Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used
+- `notary`: Identity of the notary to be used for transactions notarisation.
+If not specified, the first one from the whitelist will be used.

 ### Modify a group

 The `ModifyGroupFlow` can update the name of a group and/or its list of members.
-At least one of the *name* or *participants* arguments must be provided.
+At least one of the *name* or *participants* arguments must be provided (see below).

 To modify a group: